kotai2003/MyCobot_FK_GUI/README.md

 # MyCobot_FK_GUI
 GUI Program to control the MyCobot.
+This is simulating the movement of the mycobot by Forward Kinematics.
+That is why this repositry is called MyCobot_*FK*_GUI.
 You can control MyCobot with chainging joint angle and speed.

 This work is inspired by @Robonchu 's amazing work https://github.com/Robonchu/PythonSimpleManipulation